MA in Biomedicine

 - MA in biomedical leadership will prepare you for administrative work within a health care, clinic, or other biomedical setting.

-A unique program
+A unique program with a record of success

 Over the past 10 years, more than 80% of EMU students who completed EMU’s pre-medical program were accepted into medical school, compared to the national average of 49%.
 Acceptance rates for dental, veterinary medicine, and physical therapy schools are similar.
 Professors who are mentors and experts in their fields make a big difference.